SaltySOMAdmin/Reddit-to-Bluesky/README.md

 		pip install praw

+## Configure the script.

-5. Create a file called config.py and save it in the same directory as your script.
+1. Create a file called config.py and save it in the same directory as your script.
 Enter Reddit and Twitter api credentials.
 Check out the example file for formatting.

-6. Configure forward_log.sh with a Discord webhook if you want logs forwarded.
+2. Configure forward_log.sh with a Discord webhook if you want logs forwarded.
 Enter the webhook in a .txt in the same directory or directly into the code.

-7. Setup a schedule to run
+3. Setup a schedule to run

 		crontab -e